 Deploy a machine/instance in the same resource Group/VPC in which your servers are running.

-Configure NCache client on your deployed machines by installing PowerShell Module on it.
+Configure NCache client on your deployed machines by installing the PowerShell Module on it.
 Follow the Install PowerShell Module without NCache Installation guide for reference.

 When done, run the

-Test-StressPowerShell tool on it.
+Test-StressPowerShell cmdlet on it.

 Test-Stress tool inside your client machine, follow these steps: